-This process must be performed once after power-on reset if the customer intends to write to the EEPROM.
+This needs to be performed once after power-on reset if the customer intends to write to the EEPROM.

-Writing to serial registers and reading from serial registers does not require the performance of a special process after power-on.
+Writing to serial registers and reading from serial registers does not require a special procedure after power-on.

 Reading all EEPROM cells is always possible.